Buying Guide for Spotting Scopes

 Superior Magnification

 Spotting scopes offer up to 100 times higher magnification than binoculars, which generally offer 8-10 times more.
 This makes them ideal for viewing objects from greater distances than regular binoculars.
 When it comes to long distances, then, a spotting scope will offer 10 times more magnification than a pair of binoculars.
 Shooters use spotting scopes for target shooting.
 This is especially true for bird watching.
-You can also use spotting scopes for hunting.

 Stability